truatpasteurdotfr/rozofs/develop/_sources/InstallingRozoFS.txt

 Installing RozoFS from Binary Packages
 ======================================

-Fizians SAS provides **binary packages** for every component of RozoFS and various GNU/Linux distributions based on Debian (``.deb``) and Redhat (``.rpm``) package format.
+Rozo Systems SAS provides **binary packages** for every component of RozoFS and various GNU/Linux distributions based on Debian (``.deb``) and Redhat (``.rpm``) package format.
 Using binary packages brings you benefits.
 First, you do not need a full development environment and